Can you explain why leasehold purchase conveyancing in Addlestone is more expensive?

 You need to read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Addlestone and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with mortgage companies.
 You can also enquire as to the situation with your conveyancing lawyer who conducted the conveyancing.

-Due to the input of my in-laws I had a survey completed on a property in Addlestone in advance of appointing conveyancers.
-I have been informed that there is a flying freehold aspect to the property.
-My surveyor has said that some banks will refuse to give a mortgage on a flying freehold property.
+Due to the input of my in-laws I had a survey completed on a property in Addlestone prior to appointing solicitors.
+I have been advised that there is a flying freehold element to the property.
+Our surveyor has said that some mortgage companies tend refuse to issue a mortgage on a flying freehold premises.

-It varies from the lender to lender.
-HSBC has different requirements for example to Nationwide.
-If you e-mail us we can check with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Addlestone.
-Conveyancing will be smoother if you use a solicitor in Addlestone especially if they are accustomed to such properties in Addlestone.
+It depends who your proposed lender is.
+Bank of Scotland has different requirements from Nationwide.
+Should you wish to call us we can investigate further via the appropriate mortgage company.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Addlestone.
+Conveyancing will be smoother if you use a solicitor in Addlestone especially if they regularly deal with such properties in Addlestone.

 I am 3 weeks into a leasehold purchase having been directed to a firm by the local agent to execute conveyancing in Addlestone.
 I am am starting to be disappointed with the quality of service.
 Could you help me find new conveyancers?